kelsonc/paper-sbseg2026/README.md

 ## Dependencies

-The notebooks directly depend on NumPy, pandas, Matplotlib, scikit-learn, and XGBoost.
+The notebooks directly depend on NumPy, Pandas, Matplotlib, Scikit-learn, and XGBoost.
 JupyterLab and IPython kernel support are included to provide a consistent notebook execution environment.
 The reference environment is defined in [`requirements.txt`](requirements.txt):

 ```text
 numpy==1.24.4